costajob/stock_prices/OBJECTIVES.md

 In specific we want to download stock closing price for Corn, Gasoline and Nasdaq and plot them on a same chart where at least the 1 month of data is available.

 For instance stock prices could be downloaded from:

 * [Corn](https://finance.yahoo.com/quote/CORN/history?p=CORN)

 * [Gasoline](https://finance.yahoo.com/quote/UGA/history?p=UGA)

 * [Nasdaq](https://finance.yahoo.com/quote/NDAQ/history?p=NDAQ)

 In addition to the chart, you should also add a table with the next day closing price forecast for each stock.
 The forecast could be computed as average of the previous 3 days.

-Here following a mock-up of the expected output.
-Please note that the code should not be published on the web.

 ## Project requirements
+* Please note that the code should not be published on the web.
 * Please complete this technical assignment within 7 days and send back to us a .zip folder with the code.
 * The project should follow a test-driven-development (TDD) approach.
 * The application must run on a Flask server and the chart should not be a static JPG or PNG image